jlooper/global-social-good-hackathon/README.md

 ### Tips and tricks

 Remember the goal is to create a working solution as a team.
 With the short amount of time available, this will only be accomplished if your team works as a team.
 Divide and conquer the work.
 Lean on people's strengths.
-Get everyone involved, and listen to all ideas.
+Get everyone involved, and listen to all ideas!

 ### Suggested challenges

 While your team is free to come up with their own idea, there is a **limited amount of time** available for hacking.
+To help your team out, we've provided a set [challenges](./challenges.md) for use as a starting point. **We strong suggest starting with these [challenges](./challenges.md)!**

-As a result, your team is strongly encouraged to choose one of the challenges suggested below.
-Each challenge includes a set of resources to help jump start development and improve your team's chances for success.
+Every challenge provided includes a set of resources to help jump start development, and improve your team's chances for success.
 Remember, your team is required to present the solution at the end of the day, with the expectation a working proof of concept will be completed.

-If your team does decide to create their own project, it must follow meet the following criteria
+If your team does decide to create your own project, it must meet the criteria above.

-- **All code** and other resources must be created during the event; no existing work from the team can be used during the hack event
-- The project must focus on social good or the betterment of others

-To help your team succeed, a collection of [challenges](./challenges.md) have been created.
+**Happy hacking!**